AmadlaOrg/hery/README.md

 The directory can also contain any files that an entity might need.

 ## 🐰 Amadla ❤️ HERY 🐻
+Amadla ecosystem follows as best as possible the [UNIX philosophy](https://en.wikipedia.org/wiki/Unix_philosophy).
+So any storage sources that can `stdout` will work.
+HERY is an optional storage source that is chiefly recommended for the Amadla ecosystem.

-Amadla uses HERY as storage system.
-All the other tools in the Amadla ecosystem uses it for storage.
-It is also possible to use custom tools since HERY can easily be used as a library in a custom [Golang](https://go.dev/) project.
-Or the [JSON](https://www.json.org/) output by HERY can be piped into anything.
+It is also possible to use HERY as a library in a custom [Golang](https://go.dev/) project.
+Or the [JSON](https://www.json.org/) output by HERY can be piped.

-Amadla tries to follow the [UNIX philosophy](https://en.wikipedia.org/wiki/Unix_philosophy) as much as possible.
+HERY is there to make storage easier but is not needed to use any of the other tools that Amadla has since they support other sources.

 ## :suspect: Why Not Just Use SQLite 🐘?
 - Entities concept with [YAML](https://yaml.org/) is simpler to use